aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-26-Black-Friday-For-The-Techie.md

 [**Samsung 49" 144Hz Curved Gaming Monitor** $799](https://www.amazon.com/gp/product/B072C7TNC5/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B072C7TNC5&linkCode=as2&tag=aaayejaaaye07-20&linkId=660c0e0e03c7d2c018a24ae02b28c3c1)

-I've been seeing a lot of ultrawides lately, the zeigtgeist has spoken, get on the bandwagon and quadruple your productivity and gaming with this absolute steal ($300 off!!!)
+I've been seeing a lot of ultrawide screens lately, the zeitgeist has spoken, get on the bandwagon and quadruple your productivity and gaming with this absolute steal ($300 off!!!)

 <h3 style="color: #66ff33; font-weight:bold;">For the Reader</h3>